zalbastaki/curioschool/README.md

-# Vue Starter
+# CurioSchool

-This is a vue starter template.
-Ready for use with:
-- Netlify forms
-- Netlify CMS
-- Google fonts
-- Fontawesome
-- Media queries plugin
+This is created for my Interactive Media degree capstone project that aims to provide an accessible and engaging virtual learning environment for primary school students.

 ## Project setup
 ```